dimohamdy/RainyCode/README.md

 # RainyCode
-An Xcode plugin to enjoy coding while listening to RainyMood.
+An Xcode plugin to enjoy coding while listening to [RainyMood Website]( http://www.rainymood.com/).

 ## How do I use it?